Extinction Rebellion protestors in London. Concerns about the environment are growing again.

-The government, meanwhile, is committed through legally binding climate targets it has imposed on itself, as well as international commitments, to reduce greenhouse gas emissions.
+The government, meanwhile, is committed to reducing greenhouse gas emissions through legally binding climate targets it has imposed on itself as well as international commitments.
 It looks as if some of the targets will be missed but the UK’s greenhouse gas emissions are falling.

 What will happen after Brexit, who knows.
 But it has been the UK that has tended to lead Europe on global warming issues rather the other way round and on 15 October, the Day after the new session of Parliament commenced with The Queen’s Speech, the Government introduced its latest Environment Bill, which once again proposes to enshrine in law the country’s commitments to environmental protection.